rajnathsah/PerformanceTuning_Oracle/Index.md

 # Index

-An index is a performance-tuning method of allowing faster retrieval of records.
+An index is a method of allowing faster retrieval of records.
 An index creates an entry for each value that appears in the indexed columns.
 By default, Oracle creates B-tree indexes.

-### Types of indexe
+### Types of indexes

 1. B Tree
     General purpose indexes in oracle, they are default indexes in oracle.